 Keeping an eye on the condition of your investment property can save time and money down the track.
-Regular inspections paired with a healthy relationship with tenants, gives property owners peace of mind knowing that their investment is being taken care of.
+Regular inspections paired with a healthy relationship with tenants give property owners peace of mind knowing that their investment is being taken care of.

 Not only are inspections a good opportunity to have your property manager ensure that the tenants are taking care of your investment and keeping an eye on any pre-existing conditions, but it also gives tenants a chance to talk through any grievances with the property.
-If you want to keep happy, long-term tenants, then it’s important you and your property manager stay on top of these issues.
+If you want to keep happy, long-term tenants, you and your property manager must stay on top of these issues.

-The legislation on frequency of property inspections differs from state to state.
+The legislation on the frequency of property inspection differs from state to state.
 However, it’s common practice for a property manager to conduct an annual inspection on behalf of the landlord.
-At :Different, we conduct a minimum 2x inspections per year, but are happy to accommodate more depending on the landlord’s wishes.
+We are happy to accommodate more depending on the landlord’s wishes.

 When inspecting, we don’t just walk through and take some photos.
 Instead, we actively compare the condition with the last report, using our proprietary inspection process.